connorturlan/file-server-react/readme.md

 ## Setup

-**This project requires the [Python Web Server](https://github.com/connorturlan/web-server-py) project to run.** By default this includes the file server module.
+**This project requires the [Python Web Server](https://github.com/connorturlan/web-server-py) project to run.** By default it includes the file server module.

 Clone to repo and install all dependencies with: